rwaldron/tc39-notes/es8/2017-03/mar-23.md

 WH: And that would be constant, it's not computed?

-DH: It would be computed dynamically, but it is staged, in the sense that once you have told the system what it is, that's frozen and immutable and will never change
+DH: It would be computed dynamically, but it is staged, in the sense that once you have told the system what it is, that's frozen and immutable and will never change.

 WH: What does that computation have access to?
 Does it have access to other modules or is it purely local?